NEELAMSINGHH/Dictionary/README.md

-C++ Dictionary Project
+WeebWeb Dictionary
-This is a simple C++ dictionary project implemented using a trie data structure.
-The dictionary allows users to insert words along with their definitions and search for definitions based on the input word.

- Table of Contents
-1. Getting Started
-2. Usage
+Introduction:

+WordWeb Dictionary is a simple command-line dictionary program implemented in C++.
+It allows users to search for word definitions, retrieve a random word, and view recent searches.
+This project is built using a trie data structure for efficient word storage and retrieval.

+Features:

+Word Search: Users can search for the definition of any word present in the dictionary.

+Random Word Generation: Users can get a random word along with its definition from the dictionary.

+Recent Searches: The program keeps track of the last 10 searched words, allowing users to view their recent searches.

-3. Implementation Details
+Implementation Details:
-4. Contributing

-Getting Started
+Trie Data Structure: The dictionary is implemented using a trie, a tree-like data structure used for efficient retrieval of a key in a large set of strings.

+Recent Search Cache: The program maintains a cache of the last 10 searched words using a queue and a set.
+This allows quick retrieval of recent searches and ensures that the cache does not exceed 10 words.

+User Interface: The program presents a simple command-line interface where users can choose from various options using a menu.

+How to Use:

+Search for a Word:

+Choose option 1 from the menu.
+Enter the word you want to search for.
+The program will display the definition of the word if found in the dictionary.
+Get Word of the Day:

+Select option 2 from the menu.
+The program will display a random word along with its definition.
+View Recent Searches:

+Choose option 3 from the menu.
+The program will display the last 10 searched words.
+Exit:

+Select option 4 from the menu to exit the program.
+Dependencies:

+C++ Standard Library
+Building and Running:

-To get started with this project, you'll need a C++ compiler installed on your system.
-This project uses standard C++ libraries, so no additional dependencies are required.
+Ensure you have a C++ compiler installed on your system.

-Clone the Repository: Clone this repository to your local machine using the following command:

-bash
+Compile the source code (main.cpp) using the compiler. css
 Copy code
-git clone <repository-url>
-Compile the Code: Navigate to the directory where you cloned the repository and compile the code using a C++ compiler.
-For example:

-css
-Copy code
-g++ main.cpp -o dictionary
+g++ main.cpp -o wordweb_dictionary
-Run the Program: Run the compiled executable to execute the dictionary program:
+Run the compiled executable.
 bash
 Copy code
-./dictionary
-Usage
-After running the program, you can insert words along with their definitions into the dictionary.
-Once inserted, you can search for the definitions of specific words.

-Example usage:

-vbnet
-Copy code
-Definition of 'apple': A fruit that grows on trees and is typically red, yellow, or green.
-Definition of 'banana': A long curved fruit that grows in clusters and has soft pulpy flesh and yellow skin when ripe.
-Definition of 'dog': Word not found in dictionary.

-Implementation Details
-The dictionary is implemented using a trie data structure, which is a tree-like data structure used for efficient retrieval of key-value pairs.
-Each node in the trie represents a single character of a word.
-The TrieNode class holds a map of child nodes representing possible next characters in the word.
-The Trie class provides methods to insert words and their definitions into the trie and to search for the definition of a given word.
-Words are inserted character by character into the trie, and the isEndOfWord flag is set to true for the last character of each word.
-Definitions are associated with each word and stored in the trie node corresponding to the last character of the word.

-Contributing
-Contributions are welcome!
-If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+./wordweb_dictionary
+Contributors:
+Neelam Singh